 Once a thread is started, the JSM Client can issue a series of COMMANDS to load or unload specific service classes.
 Only one service class can be loaded at a time.
 The JSM_COMMAND BIF is also used to execute specific commands in the loaded service.
 For example, once the FTPService has been loaded, commands are used to LOGIN to the FTP server and GET or PUT files.
 The Java Service Manager interacts with the Java classes used by the service to perform the required FTP operations.

 Once the JSM Client has finished, it will send a request to close the connection.
 The JSM_CLOSE BIF is used to close the connection.

-On IBM i, the Java Service Manager is started using the STRJSM command on the JSM Menu which is described in Java Service Manager Administration for IBM i.
-The STRJSM command starts a JSM instance in the JSM subsystem.
+On IBM i, the Java Service Manager runs as a job in the JSM subsystem.
 More than one JSM instance can be running.
 Each JSM instance has its own Java Virtual Machine.
 The Java Service Manager runs in the JSM subsystem waiting for service requests from a JSM Client.

 On Windows, if the JSM Administrator service's Start-up Type is set to Automatic, Microsoft Service Control Manager will start the service automatically during system startup.
 If it is set to Manual, you need to use Microsoft Service Control Manager to start the JSM Administrator.
 JSM Administrator starts the Java Virtual Machine and launches the Java Service Manager.
 Once started, the JSM Administrator will wait for service requests from a JSM Client.